 We invite your participation to raise CHF 100,000 seed money by 1 May 2021 to engage a world-class co-director for the film, the first celebrities & VIPs for the lineup, a famous playwright and some major artists, and thus secure the interest of film & TV distributors.

 These results will generate the buzz to leverage the rest of the budget by providing a world class sponsorship opportunity for compatible philanthropists, foundations, public institutions and ethical corporate sponsors worthy of recognition as real progressive leaders on the global stage.

-We want to reach our crowdfunding target by 31 December 2020 to have the time to prepare the event and shoot the film in autumn 2021, possibly screen a trailer at the UN Climate Change conference (COP 26) in November 2021, and to complete the film for worldwide cinema and TV release in early 2022.
+We want to reach our crowdfunding target as soon as possible to have the time to prepare the event and shoot the film during Earth Day week in April 2022, and complete the film for worldwide cinema and TV release by the end of 2022.

 Critical thinking is the prerequisite to make sense and deal effectively with the global crisis.
 Perception is now a political act, and the time has come for everyone to accept his or her personal responsibility for how we see the world.
 This realisation is based on the following facts:

 1. A non-violent transition to a sustainable, regenerative and equitable future urgently requires some kind of creative system change that has not yet been fully conceived, defined or agreed.